kkato/todo-app/README.md

 This is a todo app developed in Go.

-This app has features the following feasures:
+This app has the following feasures:
 - user registration
 - login/logout
 - create, delete, update todos